Encoding a magic state with beyond break-even fidelity: Standard magic-state preparation circuits

 This unitary gate is equivalent to a standard controlled-not gate, $CX = | 0 \rangle \langle 0 | \otimes \openone + | 1 \rangle \langle 1 | \otimes X.$, followed by a bit flip on the target qubit, i.e.,

 This observation allows us to simplify the preparation circuit.
 Once the CZ state is prepared, we add the $CX'$ gate in the dashed box in Fig.~\ref{fig:no_suppression}, as the state we have prepared at this stage is invariant under this inclusion.
-The inclusion of this operator allows us to simplify the circuit, as the repeated application of the two Pauli-X rotations and the two controlled-not operations used in the circuit are in effect an identity operation.
-We can therefore omit all of the controlled not operations and the bit-flip operations from the circuit shown.
+The inclusion of this operator allows us to simplify the circuit, as the repeated application of the two Pauli-X rotations and the repeated application of two controlled-not operations used in the circuit act like an identity operation.
+This trivial step in the circuit is marked on the figure between vertical dashed lines.
+We can therefore omit all of the controlled not operations and the bit-flip operations from the circuit shown in our implementation of this method of state preparation.
 As such, this preparation step only includes two entangling gates: a controlled-Hadamard gate and a swap gate.
 We perform logical tomography by appending the circuits shown in Figs.~\ref{fig:overview}(b) and~(c) to the end of the circuit shown in Fig.~\ref{fig:no_suppression}(a).
 Likewise, we can perform physical tomography on the output of the circuit shown in Fig.~\ref{fig:no_suppression}(a).

 As an aside, we note that the CZ state is also stabilized by the swap gate